Medication Administration Continuing Education Renewal

 This is the renewal course.
 You must also have a nurse register your renewal with DODD.

-Developed by Julia Ostrout, RN, MSN, RN Trainer/Owner DD Nursing Consultants, LLC
+Developed by Julia Ostrout, RN, MSN, RN Founder and former owner of DD Nursing Consultants, LLC

 Copyright Debra K. Shumard 2008;

 This two part course is the renewal course for Medication Administration Certification 1; not the original course.
 Approved by Ohio Department of Developmental Disability; approval number prints on certificate for each section.
 APPROVAL NUMBER GOOD FOR PAYING CUSTOMER ONLY.

 Part 1 Medication Administration: Reduce Errors

 Part 2 Strategies for Success: Preventing Medication Errors

 PLEASE NOTE: Discounts available to agencies purchasing this course for more than 20 employees.
 Contact us for more info firstname.lastname@example.org